-Normally the fees for adoption range from $250 to $600, however, this depends on the age and medical background of the dog.
-If the puppy is still very young, it may cost up to $750.
+Normally, the fees for adoption range from $250 to $600, however, this depends on the age and medical background of the dog.
+If the puppy is still very young, it may scale up to $750.

-While it can be difficult to find a purebred Corgi at a rescue centre, you may be lucky enough to find one looking for a home with these breed-specific rescue organizations.
+While it can be difficult to find a purebred dog at a rescue centre, you may be lucky enough to find one looking for a home with these breed-specific rescue organizations.

-As you can see, Corgi puppies can have a wide range of prices, depending on various factors.
+As you can see, a Corgi puppy can have a wide range of prices, depending on various factors.
 Breeding lineage, the breeder’s reputation, health checks, color, gender, and more are all taken into account when choosing a puppy.

-The price of a Corgi from a reputable breeder will always be higher.
+The purchase fee of this breed from a reputable breeder will always be higher.
 That said, good breeders will present a dog with the best bloodline to match breed standards and create the healthiest puppies.

 2. Registration papers and pedigree

-Another very important factor to consider in determining the cost of a Corgi is its lineage.
+Another very important factor to consider in determining the cost of this breed is its lineage.
 If the puppy came from a trustworthy and undisputable bloodline, it may be much more expensive.

-Registration papers are offered by good breeders and are proof that your dog is purebred which makes it easy to be accepted as part of a kennel club.
+Registration papers are offered by good breeders and are proof that your pup is purebred which makes it easy to be accepted as part of a kennel club.